hawaiidatascience/metaflowmics/docs/source/index.rst

-.. metagenomics-pipelines documentation master file, created by sphinx-quickstart on Sun Dec  8 20:39:09 2019.
+.. flow|mics documentation master file, created by sphinx-quickstart on Sun Dec  8 20:39:09 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.